 Memorable Manitobans: Henri Bergeron (1925-2000)

-He died of cancer at Montreal on 10 July 2000.
-He is commemorated by École Henri Bergeron in Winnipeg.
+He died at Montreal, Quebec on 10 July 2000.
+He is commemorated by École Henri-Bergeron in Winnipeg.

 “School set to drop royal title,” Winnipeg Free Press, 23 June 1998, page A3.

 “Broadcaster Bergeon dies,” Winnipeg Free Press, 11 July 2000, page D6.